x13a/reactor-dark-style/README.md

-# reactor-dark-theme
+# reactor-neon-theme

-JoyReactor dark mode theme.
+JoyReactor neon theme.

 Use [stylus](https://github.com/openstyles/stylus) to change it.